gtewksbury/Microsoft-Bot-Framework-HOL/lab 8 - Azure Bot Services/README.md

 ![Create Azure Web Bot App](https://github.com/gtewksbury/Microsoft-Bot-Framework-HOL/blob/master/lab%208%20-%20Azure%20Bot%20Services/images/bot-slack.png)

-Thankfully, Microsoft provides step-by-step instructions for configuring each of the supported channels!

 ## Quick Recap
 In this lab, we learned how to create a durable bot hosting environment in Azure and how to deploy our bot through Visual Studio.